JeffreyL-3/Quicky/readme.md

 # Quicky
 Get ready for some quick math!
-Quicky is a free and simple webapp to add
+Quicky is a free and simple webapp some fast math.

 ## Setup
 - Access the webapp here: https://jeffreyl-3.github.io/Quicky/